economic malaise on the presidential menu

 The heavy task ahead of Buhari’s successor

-And for Moody’s, the election of a new president could not change the situation, even if the latter accelerates economic reforms, whose “implementation will probably remain long in the midst of marked social and institutional constraints”, declared Moody’s.
+And for Moody’s, the election of a new president might not change the situation, even if the latter accelerates economic reforms, whose “implementation will probably remain long in the midst of marked social and institutional constraints”, declared Moody’s.
 “Fiscal pressure from declining oil production, increasingly expensive oil subsidies and rising interest rates are likely to persist over the next two years. »

 The election in Nigeria, where some 93 million Nigerians are registered to vote, has sparked unprecedented interest, especially among young people, who are hoping for sea change for the 215 million-scarred West African nation. by corruption, glaring inequalities, almost generalized insecurity and an exodus of the country’s elite.